netmindz/balboa_GL_ML_spa_control/README.md

 # Balboa GL ML Spa Control

-While there is the excellent https://github.com/ccutrer/balboa_worldwide_app project that handled the new WiFi capable BP range of controllers, this is *NOT* compatible with the older GL/EL range such as the GL2000.
+While there is the excellent https://github.com/ccutrer/balboa_worldwide_app project that handled the new WiFi capable BP range of controllers, this is *NOT* compatible with the older GL/EL range such as the GL2000 or EL2000.

 The aim of this project is to achieve similar results